 Evolutionary fitness is exclusively defined by the ability to pass those genes along (procreation).
 That we didn’t have ultra-processed foods in Paleolithic times is as true as the fact that early hominins had to spend 6-8 hours chewing raw food to extract sufficient energy to survive.
 If you’ve read Dr. Richard Wrangman’s work (book: Catching Fire) then you know that our big brains and small guts could not be supported with raw food.
 It was the ability of hominin ancestors to make additional energy available through cooking that is likely largely responsible for the presence of Homo sapiens on the planet now.

-Except for the fact that ultra-processed foods will not be around long enough to have an impact on our further central nervous system development (because oil is a finite resource), we might have experienced our next great evolutionary leap as a result.
+Except for the fact that ultra-processed foods will not be around long enough to have an impact on our further central nervous system development (because petroleum and its by-products are a finite resource— necessary in ultra-processed food production), we might have experienced our next great evolutionary leap as a result.
 We do not have some magical point in the past at which we stopped evolving.
 We are as in it now as we ever were.

 We’ve been exposed to massive surplus in our food supplies since we learned how to cook which is why we see the commensurate explosion in our numbers and accompanying utter exhaustion of the marine food chains around the world.
 We’re the only animals on the planet optimized for the net energy benefits of eating cooked food over raw.